-The 45 minute guided tour tour begins with a climb up the winding staircase to the bell ringing chamber, where the clock mechanism can be seen.
-Your guides will explain the many historic features you will see as you progress and are always on hand to answer questions.
-You will continue up through the late medieval tower to the viewing platform at the top where you will be able to peer out over the castellations.
-From here there is access down a wooden staircase to the hidden ‘Room in the Spire’ where you will be able to see up right the top.
+The 45 minute guided tour begins with a climb up a winding staircase to the bell ringing chamber, where the bell ropes and the clock mechanism can be seen.
+Your guides will explain the many historic features you will see as you progress and will always on hand to answer any questions you may have.
+You will continue up through the late medieval tower to the battlements at the top where you will be able to look out over the castellations.
+There are unparalleled views of the historic market town as well as the surrounding countryside.
+From here there is access down a wooden staircase into the hidden ‘Room in the Spire’ where you will be able to see right up to the top of the inside of the spire.

 - Rare opportunity to climb the tower